-Components of Metal on Metal hip implant devices may grate against one another and allow metal particles to be shed into the surrounding tissue.
-When fragments are lodged in the joint tissue, a condition known as Metallosis develops and is essentially “poisoning” of the surrounding tissue.
+Components of Metal on Metal (MoM) hip implant devices may grate against one another and allow metal particles to be shed into the surrounding tissue.
+When fragments are lodged in the joint tissue, a condition known as Metallosis develops and is a result of “poisoning” of the surrounding tissue.
 All faulty hip implant devices may shed metal fragments, but MoM devices are the worst offenders.

-Many of the severe side effects of hip devices which show early failure rates can be attributed to Metallosis including and most of these patients will be required to undergo revision surgery and may require reconstructive surgery as well, depending on the severity of bone damage.
+Many of the severe side effects of hip devices which show early failure rates can be attributed to Metallosis and most of these patients will be required to undergo revision surgery.
+Some may also require one or more reconstructive surgeries as well, depending on the severity of bone damage.

-Very small metal fragments or ions may be absorbed into the bloodstream, causing patients to have a series of flu-like symptoms such as:
+Very small metal fragments or ions may be absorbed into the bloodstream, causing an immune response and resulting in a series of flu-like symptoms such as:

 - Body Aches

-Systemic metal poisoning may also result in an immune crisis or neurological damage which may be severe.
+Systemic metal poisoning may also result in an immune crisis or even neurological damage due to brain swelling or damage which may be severe.